vongohren/personal-website/content/posts/my-trello-input-process.md

 So, when I click that bookmark button, either on the web or via the medium app on the phone, IFTTT will work on my behalf send that data to my Trello board.

-From there the butler-bot takes over and populates the card with information such as the right label and a to-do list for everything that comes from Medium.
+From there the [robot/butler](https://help.trello.com/article/1198-an-intro-to-butler) takes over and populates the card with information such as the right label and a to-do list for everything that comes from Medium.
 And then I get a card like the following, automatically by clicking bookmark in Medium:

 ![IFTTT created Medium card](https://firebasestorage.googleapis.com/v0/b/vongohren-website.appspot.com/o/mediumtrellocard.png?alt=media&token=910783d3-976d-4826-8e88-2787528357ef)

 You might be thinking, Medium is based on links as well, so why not use the Pocket solution for this?
-My answer to that is: With a specific solution for Medium, I can create specific contexts around that.
+My answer to that is: With a specific solution for Medium, I can create specific contexts around that articled or card.
 I know everything from Medium is an article, something I will read.
 While the Pocket solution mentioned earlier, any website can come in, and then I cannot assume that the website is something I shall read as an article.

 But now that I have collected this medium article, which at some point I will read when I have time.
 Since it has been stored, I can now do [GTD](https://gettingthingsdone.com/), as mentioned in [the earlier article](https://vongohren.me/posts/how-i-put-a-process-on-life/), on this task, and "get it done!"